mAmidMokhtari/teleminerTask/README.md

 - State management with Zustand
 - Data fetching, caching, and synchronization with React Query
 - Client-side routing with React Router DOM
-- CRUD operations for custom movies (Add, Edit, Delete)
-- Simple client-side authentication with registration and login using localStorage
 - Dockerized for easy local development and deployment
 - Ready for seamless deployment on Vercel